noearchimede/RFM69/README.md

 Questa documentazione può essere riunita da Doxygen in un unico file o pagina html;
 la versione html più recente è consultabile [qui](http://htmlpreview.github.io/?https://rawgit.com/noearchimede/RFM69/master/Doc/html/index.html).

-_**English note** This library is written and commented in Italian.
-If you'd like to use it but don't understand that language please contact me (<noearchimede@gmail.com>), I'll provide a tanslated version of my code with class member names and documentation in English._

 ---